nikkieverett/recipe-app/recipes/meatloaves-with-sweet-chili-glaze-hello-fresh.md

   * Peel and mince ginger.
 Trim and thinly slice scallions, separating whites from greens; mince whites.
 Cut broccoli florets into bite-size pieces, if necessary.
 Quarter lime.

   * Melt butter in a small pot over medium-high heat.
-Add half the ginger and cook until fragrant, 30 seconds. • Add rice, water, and a big pinch of salt.
+Add half the ginger and cook until fragrant, 30 seconds. • Add rice, 3/4 C water, and a big pinch of salt.
 Bring to a boil, then cover and reduce heat to low.
 Cook until rice is tender, 15-18 minutes.
-Keep covered off heat until ready to serve.
+Keep covered off heat until ready to serve. (for 4 servings use 1 1/2 cups water, 2 tbs butter and 1 cup rice.)

   * While rice cooks, in a large bowl, combine beef*, scallion whites, panko, remaining ginger, 1/2 tsp salt, and pepper.
 Gently combine, then form into two 1-inch-tall loaves.
 Place on one side of a baking sheet.
 Form beef mixture into four loaves and spread out across entire sheet.